EmiOrellana/furniture-designer/README.md

 **17 Playwright end-to-end tests** drive the real app in a real browser, which is the only way to reach what units cannot fake: WebGL contexts, raycasting against an actual camera, and the ~900 lines of UI wiring.
-They cover the two most expensive bugs found in review — repeated PDF exports exhausting the browser's WebGL contexts and freezing the viewport, and a render loop that redrew 60 times a second in front of a motionless scene.
+They cover the two most expensive bugs found in review: repeated PDF exports exhausting the browser's WebGL contexts and freezing the viewport, and a render loop that redrew 60 times a second in front of a motionless scene.